sodacan-net/sodacan-core/documentation/architecture.md

 ```

 ### Message Producer
-A `MODULE` that contains one or more `PUBLIC` statements is a message producer.
-Each `PUBLIC` variable is sent onto the message bus.
+A `MODULE` that contains one or more `PUBLISH` statements is a message producer.
+Each `PUBLISH` variable is sent onto the message bus.
 ### Message Consumer
 A `MODULE` that contains one or more `SUBSCRIBE` statements is a message consumer.
 A module is only able to "see" the information it receives via message (or the passage of time).
 In SodaCan, there is no such thing as peeking into another module to find a value.
 So, it is important to ensure that information needed by a consumer arrives via message.